 Call 0808 808 4994 or live chat 1-2-1 between 4pm and 11pm from Monday to Saturday.

 Alternatively, you can email via the The Mix website and will get a response within 24 hours.

 A counselling service for young people in the Daventry District and South Northamptonshire, offering a range of free services.
-The counselling service is by appointment only and is available for people between 12 and 18 years, and up to 25 years with a special education need.
+The counselling service is by appointment only and is available for young people between the ages of 11 and 18 years, and up to 25 years with a special education need.

 Find out more about Time2Talk.